hunk/Magic-Fields/README.markdown

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog ##

+###1.4.1###
+* fixed </div> issue with Multiline text fields when the visual editor is turned off.
+* Adding a little fix in the "condense" menu mode
+* Fixed issue in the generate image.

 ###1.4###
 * Magic Fields works fine with  the next release of Wordpress (v3.0)